jakezatecky/civ-drafter/README.md

 ### Features

 * Ability to ban specific leaders
-* Support for latest leaders, up to the [Leader Pass](https://civilization.fandom.com/wiki/Civilization_VI:_Leader_Pass) DLC
+* Support for the latest leaders, up to the [Leader Pass](https://civilization.fandom.com/wiki/Civilization_VI:_Leader_Pass) DLC
+* Light and dark themes
+* Remembers draft settings when returning to the site
 * Mobile-first web design
-* Light and dark themes
 * Clean, accessible, and aesthetic look

 ## Support the Project